 Where: 110 Bishopsgate, EC2N 4AY

 What: A feverish search for a sex shop might sound like a throwback to a different sort of Soho all-nighter, but pick the right place and you’ll find Will Ricker’s Mexican-themed den of decadence awaiting you in the cellar.
-Tequila and mezcal are the liquors of choice at La Bodega Negra to get the party started, and the dining and drinking hedonism carries on until 1am.
+Tequila and mezcal are the liquors of choice at La Bodega Negra to get the party started, and the dining and drinking hedonism carries on until 1am on Fridays and Saturdays.

 Where: 9 Old Compton Street, W1D 5JF

 What: 24/7 dining is the name of the game at this Chelsea favourite, which blazed a trail for all-day, all-night fun when it opened more than 20 years ago.
 Its modern, minimalist interior works for both bright-as-a-button breakfasts and brunches, as well as the diner-style dinners and fun-times cocktails offered at the loucher end of the day.
 Twenty-four hour breakfasts are a particular forte at VQ.

 MEATliquor, Various locations

 Why: After a night out, sometimes only a carby meat-filled burger will hit the spot.
 At MEATliquor not only will you get the meatiest of burgers slathered in cheese, but all its meat is marinated in, you guessed it, liquor.
 Now may be the time to try the hair of the dog method as your hangover cure of choice.
 It's open until 3am too so if that late-night burger craving hits, you know the place to pay a visit.